 The course also covers more advanced capabilities such as the use of Spark Streaming to process streaming data, and integrating with the Kafka server.

 The course is very hands-on, with many labs.
 Participants will interact with Spark through the Spark shell (for interactive, ad-hoc processing) as well as through programs using the Spark API.
 After taking this course, you will be ready to work with Spark in an informed and productive manner.

-Labs are supported in both Python and Scala
+Labs are supported in Scala

 Understand the need for Spark in data processing

 Understand the Spark architecture and how it distributes computations to cluster nodes

 Be familiar with basic installation / setup / layout of Spark

 Use the Spark shell for interactive and ad-hoc operations